yarski25/yarski25/README.md

 ### 👋 I'm Y, welcome to my github profile

-- 🔭 I've been working in React/Typescript for over 1 year.
+- 🔭 I've been working in React/Typescript for over 2 years.
 - 🌱 I’m currently leveling up in React.
 - 👯 You can read my personal projects here.
 - 💬 You can follow me on Instagram @yarski52